Sharpma/sharpma.github.io/_pages/about.md

 # 💻 Internships
 - *2023.04 - 2023.07*, The PHBS Think Tank, Shenzhen.
-- *2019.06 - 2019.09*, survey and Research Center for China Household Finance, Chengdu.
+- *2019.06 - 2019.09*, Survey and Research Center for China Household Finance, Chengdu.